RonaldLePape/DEVOPS_DSTI_Project/README.md

 ## Developper's environnement

 - Vagrant and Ansible are used to provision a virtual server on the developer's machine, replicating the exact versions of Node and Postgres used in the production environment (AWS):
-  - A shared folder allows direct modification of the application in Ubuntu from host machine:
+  - A shared folder allows direct modification of the application in Ubuntu from host machine,
+  - Docker and/or Docker compose can be used by thbe developper.
+Full containerized app is set up by Ansible at virtual machine creation time, with current Production version:

 ![Developper_env](./Images/Developper_environnement.png)